Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Le 58 Tour Eiffel and Le Jules Verne.

 A temporary food and drink outlet called La Bulle Parisienne has been set up on the first floor of the Tower because 58 Tour Eiffel is currently being renovated.

-58 Tour Eiffel will be operational again by October 2020.
+58 Tour Eiffel will be operational again by the end of 2021.

 Since the Eiffel Tower is a non-smoking monument, all the restaurants are also smoke-free.

 Animals and pets are not admitted inside the Eiffel Tower restaurants unless you are a disabled visitor and need the animals.

 The cost of dining at Eiffel Tower restaurants depends on which restaurant you visit (58 Tour Eiffel or Jules Verne), when you visit them (breakfast, lunch, or dinner), and what you order.

 On average, a meal at 58 Tour Eiffel will cost you 75 Euros per person.

 At Le Jules Verne restaurant, an a la carte lunch costs 135 Euros, and the 5-course tasting menu is priced at 190 Euros while a 7-course tasting menu is available for 230 Euros.

 For dinner, Jules Verne serves only a 5-course and a 7-course tasting menu, priced at 190 Euros and 230 Euros.